erp-texh-2022/etworkk-14.0/addons/auth_ldap/README.rst

 After installing this module, you need to configure the LDAP parameters in the General Settings menu.
-Different companies may have different LDAP servers, as long as they have unique usernames (usernames need to be unique in Dosyt, even across multiple companies).
+Different companies may have different LDAP servers, as long as they have unique usernames (usernames need to be unique in etwork, even across multiple companies).

 Anonymous LDAP binding is also supported (for LDAP servers that allow it), by simply keeping the LDAP user and password empty in the LDAP configuration.